OUR SITE HAS MOVED! PLEASE VISIT US AT OUR NEW LOCATION FOR 2019 INFORMATION

 During the summer months, traditionally from May to October, a brazier (furo) is used for the tea ceremony.
 This service is performed in the large tatami room at the Ozawa Pavilion.
 Some guests may sit on the tatami mat floor, while others may choose to sit on chairs in the adjoining room.
 It is a nice way to see the traditional ceremony while being comfortably seated.

 The tea is prepared by a host who is seated at a special table.
 The guests are also seated on chairs.
 This is a more modern approach to the tea ceremony, but the essence of chanoyu remains the same.
-The Matsukaze Chanoyu Association will not be able to offer this style in 2014, because construction for the Ozawa Pavilion expansion starts this year(Indoor tea ceremonies will not be affected).
-This expansion will provide a large room and deck for the ryurei style tea ceremony.
-We look forward to the expansion opening some time this summer (2015).
+The Matsukaze Chanoyu Association is please to be hosting ryurei style ceremonies in the new Ozawa Pavilion expansion.
+This expansion was specifically designed with this style of tea ceremony in mind.

 Photo by Cassandra Scheideman

 Tickets for the tea services at the Kurimoto Japanese Garden can be purchased online.
 Tickets will be available online up until the day before the tea service.
 Any remaining tickets will be available for purchase at the Ozawa Pavilion on a first-come, first-served basis, starting at 10 am the day of the tea ceremony.
 Services generally sell out so it is recommended that tickets be purchased in advance.
 Tickets will be held under purcharer's name and available at the Ozawa pavillion the day of the tea service.

 Please note that admission to the Gardens is not included with the tea service.
 Tickets for entry to the Devonian Botanic Garden must be purchased separately at the garden's entrance.

 In 2016 the Matsukaze Chanoyu Association will be hosting tea services on two separate dates.
 This year the Gardens are not open before July due to construction on a new garden and enhancements to the parking facilities.
 Please arrive at the Ozawa Pavillion 15 minutes for the start of the tea service.
 Keep in mind that it can take several minutes to reach the Ozawa Pavillion from the entrance of the Botanic Garden.